2iamhuyvu/jquery-backDetect/README.md

-# jquery-backDetect
+backDetect
 ---

-jQuery backDetect is a jQuery plugin that is used to determine when a user clicks their browser's back button and fire a callback function before the browser actually jumps back a page.
+Determining when a user clicks their browser's back button has never been easier with this jQuery plugin.
+With a quick easy install and a little bit of set up work you'll be firing callback functions on back button declaration in no time.

 ### Browser Support